rishikanthc/markopolis/README.md

 This command will **NOT DELETE** files on the server.

 > [!info]
+> Both commands will only upload files that `publish: true` in the frontmatter.
+> Files that don't have this set will not be uploaded.

+> [!info]
 > Note that both commands replicate the entire file and directory structure.
 > Both commands need to be run from the *root* location for your markdown
 > files.